 You also realize that you don’t really need public financial help if you don’t get robbed to begin with.
 To create a SPRL/BVBA in Belgium, the capital must be fully subscribed at the time the company is incorporated, to the amount of €18,550 (of which €6,200 must actually be paid up in the account of the SPRL/BVBA).
 Also, the articles of association must be written before a notary.
 You need to be physically present in the office of a random guy you never met and will never meet again to make sure that your company can be incorporated.

-Can someone please explain me why this profession still exists in 2017 and why it’s useful?
+Can someone please explain me why this profession still exists and why it’s useful?

 Now compare all this to the $500 required by Stripe Atlas, with no questions asked, and you understand why we jumped in the Stripe Atlas train as soon as we got accepted.